 Get rid of restless legs for good

-But it’s really hard to find an effective treatment.
-If you turn to your doctor for help you’ll probably end up with a prescription for ropinirole, a drug that could help you or could make your symptoms worse.
+If you turn to your doctor for help with restless let, you’ll probably end up with a prescription for ropinirole, a drug that could help you or could make your symptoms worse.

 Plus ropinirol has serious side effects — like dizziness, fainting, severe nausea, narcolepsy, hallucinations and addictive behaviors, to name a few.